decargroup/miluv/README.md

 31-04-2024: MILUV devkit v1.0.0 released.

 ## Devkit setup and installation
 The devkit requires Python 3.8 or greater.
-To install the devkit, run
+To install the devkit and its dependencies, run

     $ pip3 install .
 inside the devkit's root directory (~/path/to/project/MILUV).